About Me

 We granted certiorari to decide one question: “Whether all previability prohibitions on elective abortions are unconstitutional.”

 And, what exactly is a "prohibition"?
-Not being able to have the abortion at all?
+Not being able to have an abortion at all?
 A sorta safety period that might bring in a few pre-viables?
-Roberts test surely is more open-ended than 15wks.]
+Roberts's test surely is more open-ended than 15 weeks.]

-Roberts pushed back on the majority and noted that the state very well (to be clear, as a back-up plan) argued that the 15 week ban can be upheld on narrower grounds.
-That is somewhat coy, of course, since the state spend most of the time going big.
+Roberts pushed back on the majority and noted that the state very well (to be clear, as a backup plan) argued that the 15-week ban could be upheld on narrower grounds.
+That is somewhat coy, of course, since the state spends most of the time going big.
 The proper approach here, if anything, would have been the Citizens United reargument approach, with a question on the wider issues, at least on overturning the viability line.

 viability line "never made any sense"